crprado/sre.wargame/readme.md

 ## Requirements

-The latest versions of docker and docker-compose are require for this build.
+The latest versions of docker and docker-compose are required for this build.

 ## Clone the repository